Joint or Dual Degree Programs

 - Endorsement from school dean to IEDC.

 - IEDC will review and route the approved request for UT Dallas signatures then return it to the faculty member to obtain the signatures from the French institution.

-- Send the signed, completed agreement to the Assistant Provost for Policy and Program Coordination (firstname.lastname@example.org) for submission to SACSCOC.
+- Send the signed, completed agreement to the Associate Provost for Policy and Program Coordination (firstname.lastname@example.org) for submission to SACSCOC.

 - SACSCOC approval per substantive change policy

-For assistance in completing or submitting any of these forms, please contact Serenity Rose King, Assistant Provost for Policy and Program Coordination (Mail Station AD42, 972.883.6749).
+For assistance in completing or submitting any of these forms, please contact Serenity Rose King, Associate Provost for Policy and Program Coordination (Mail Station AD42, 972.883.6749).

 - Note: This is not sequential because the School (program head and dean) and the IEDC committee reviews and approves the agreement at once.